-It’s SO easy and absolutely delicious… It take a little foresight since soaking the nuts is an important step in the creation of this nut juice.
+It’s SO easy and absolutely delicious… It take a little foresight since soaking the nuts/seeds is an important step in the creation of this nut/seed juice.
 So think ahead and make it happen.

 Quick note when using cashews: When cashews are soaked for over 8 hours they become very soft.
 When pulverized they leave very little (if any) nut “flour” behind.
 This makes it so that straining isn’t necessary creating a quicker and more simple nut milk making process.
 BUT it is important to mix up your nuts and include a variety of nuts in your diet.

-Soaking them overnight (minimum of 8 hours) with a little salt helps activate enzymes and deactivate enzyme inhibitors.
+Soaking your nuts/seeds overnight (minimum of 8 hours) with a little salt helps activate enzymes and deactivate enzyme inhibitors.
 Also, make sure to use organic RAW nuts… not roasted or salted.
 Just plain raw organic nuts.

 Homemade Nut Milk – Recipe makes about the amount of water you use.

-- 3-6 cups filtered water (obviously the creamier the milk the less water to add)
+- 3-6 cups filtered water (obviously the creamier the milk the less water to add).
+I usually do a 1 part nuts/seeds to a 3 part water

 - 1 tsp vanilla extract or 1/4 inch organic vanilla bean (optional but really brings out the nuttiness)

-- Sweetener: raw honey, maple syrup, dates (3-4 pitted) (all optional, do not use on detox)
+- Optional sweetener: 1 tbsp raw honey, 1 tbsp maple syrup, 1-2 dates (1-2 pitted) (all optional, do not use on detox)

 Blend for about 2 minutes.
 Add vanilla extract, sea salt and optional sweetener.
 Blend for about 1-2 more minutes.
 Pour milk and pulp through a nut milk bag and squeeze remaining milk from pulp.